a-b/leda/doc/http_server.md

 HTTP
 ====

-To add functionality of a generic htttp server one has to create new instance of `HttpServer` class or a custom class derived from it.
+To add functionality of a generic htttp server one has to create new instance of `HttpServer` class with `on_request` field initialized

 ## `HttpServer` class